NicolasBernaerts/tasmota/teleinfo/README.md

 If your linky in in historic mode, it doesn't provide instant voltage.
 Voltage is then forced to 230V.

-If you are using an **ESP32** board with Ethernet, you can use the wired connexion by selection the proper board model in **Configuration/ESP32 board**.

 If you want to remove default Tasmota Energy display on the main page, you just need to run this console command :

     websensor3 0